When is the 2017 ASICS Greater Manchester Marathon in Trafford?

 Race numbers with your name on will be sent out in March to those runners who have registered before 10th January.
 Please ensure that your address is up-to-date as we don’t want to post numbers to the wrong address.

-Runners who enter after this date but before the beginning of March will have their number posted 1st class but will not have any name printed on their race number.
+Runners who enter after this date but before the 13th March will have their number posted 1st class but will not have any name printed on their race number.

-Runners who have entered after the 14th March will need to collect their race numbers from the information centre on Saturday 1st April, between 10:00 and 16:00.
-The information centre will be at a city centre location to be confirmed.
+Runners who enter after 13th March will need to collect their race numbers from the information centre on Friday 31st March between 16:00 and 20:00 or on Saturday 1st April, between 09:00 and 16:00.
+The information centre will be located at:

-Please Note- It will be mandatory for all International runners to collect their race pack from a Central Manchester location on Saturday 1st April between 10:00-16:00.
+Please Note- It will be mandatory for all International runners to collect their race pack from the information centre at First Street (address above).
 This applies to entrants with a non UK address.
-Please ensure that you book your transport giving you sufficient time to attend the race pack collection.
+Please ensure that you book your transport to give you sufficient time to attend the race pack collection.
 Due to the unreliability of International Postage we will not send out race packs to non UK address’s.

 Can someone else pick up my number?

-Yes, you may authorise someone else to pick up your number at the race village on Saturday 1st April.
-They will need to bring their own original photo ID, a signed letter from you giving them permission, and your own original photo ID.
+Yes, you may authorise someone else to pick up your number at the First Street information centre detailed above.
+They will need to bring their own original photo ID, a signed letter from you giving them permission, and your (the runner's) own original photo ID.
 We will ask the person collecting the number to fill in a form stating they have collected the number with your permission.

 My race number hasn’t arrived, what shall I do?